inf1nite021/inf1nite021/README.md

 - 🎯 Aspiring **Web & App Developer**
 - 🛠️ In training as an **IT Specialist for System Integration (IHK)**
 - 🌱 Currently building Shopify apps and React frontends
-- 🏪 Developing and selling online shops with Shopify & WooCommerce
+- 🏪 Developing and selling online shops with Shopify

 ***